staabm/staabm.github.io/_posts/2024-10-19-phpunit-codesprint-munich.md

 The PR will also improve runtime of regular PHPUnit tests when run in process isolation.
 It will be released with PHPUnit 11.4.2.

-What I particularly like about this patch is, that as soon as you have a debugger attached, there is no additional CLI option or configuration needed to get started.
+What I particularly like about this patch is, that as soon as you have a debugger attached, there is no additional CLI option or configuration needed to get step-debugging started.

 #### Do not run SKIPIF/CLEAN section of PHPT test in separate process when not required